Panda Express Orange Chicken: Make It at Home, Healthier & Delicious

 Taste Profile & What Makes It Special

-Orange Chicken is an American-Chinese creation built for flavour contrast.
-You get crispy chicken coated in a sticky, sweet-and-tangy orange sauce; garlic, ginger, a touch of heat, and bright citrus notes deliver a flavour punch.
+Orange Chicken is an American-Chinese creation built for flavor contrast.
+You get crispy chicken coated in a sticky, sweet-and-tangy orange sauce; garlic, ginger, a touch of heat, and bright citrus notes deliver a flavor punch.
 What makes the Panda Express version stand out is its balance: sweet without being cloying, crunchy without being greasy, garlicky and with just enough bite from chili or white pepper.

 Origin & Popularity